 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-Carrots add a flavor element to complement the red cabbage.
+- Carrots add a flavor element to complement the red cabbage.

+- Fresh lime juice and lime zest also provide a fresh and tangy flavor.
+Orange juice or lemon juice also works.
 Since this red cabbage slaw is made without vinegar, the lime provides an acidic component to break down the cabbage and work by pickling it.

-Honey provides a sweet element to the dressing.
+- Honey provides a sweet element to the dressing.
 Maple syrup can be used to make it vegan.

-Cilantro provides freshness and flavor.
+- Fresh cilantro provides freshness and flavor.

 Taste and Texture

-This slaw tastes tangy, savory, and fresh.
+This taco slaw tastes tangy, savory, and fresh.
+It has a bold flavor.

 It gives tacos a crunchy element that provides a different layer of texture than the soft ingredients of tacos.